-'You want to develop a inclusive gender advocacy message to ensure nomad people have access to WASH facilities in a region where they are considered as low cast and not allowed to speak publicly.
-Which kind of advocacy approach could you develop? and why?'
+'you want to develop a gender-responsive advocacy to stop violence against women and children in a region where women are not allowed to speak publicly.
+Which kind of advocacy approach could you develop? and why?.

 Place this statement in a visible part and ask the participants to answer it in 5 minutes.